Forward Analysis and Model Checking for Trace Bounded WSTS: Deciding Trace Boundedness

-We present in this section two semi-algorithms, first for boundedness, which relies on the decidability of language emptiness in WSTS, and then for unboundedness, for which we show that a witness can be found in cd-WSTS.
-In fact, upon closer inspection, the second semi-algorithm can be turned into a full-fledged algorithm when some care is taken in the search for a witness. \begin{theorem} Language boundedness is decidable for $\infty$-effective cd-WSTS.
-If the language is bounded, then one can effectively find an adequate bounded expression $w_1^\ast\cdots w_n^\ast$ for it. \end{theorem}
+We present in this section two semi-algorithms, first for trace boundedness, which relies on the decidability of language emptiness in WSTS, and then for trace unboundedness, for which we show that a finite witness can be found in cd-WSTS.
+In fact, this second semi-algorithm can be turned into a full-fledged algorithm when some extra care is taken in the search for a witness. \begin{theorem} Trace boundedness is decidable for $\infty$-effective cd-WSTS.
+If the trace set is bounded, then one can compute an adequate bounded expression $w_1^\ast\cdots w_n^\ast$ for it. \end{theorem} An additional remark is that \autoref{cordec} holds more generally for the boundedness of the \emph{language} $L(\mathcal S)$ of a WSTS instead of its trace set $T(\mathcal S)$.
+Indeed, the semi-algorithm for boundedness would work just as well with $L(\mathcal S)$, while the semi-algorithm for unboundedness can restrict its search for a witness to~$\mathsf{Pre}^\ast(F)$.